Kuree/kratos/docs/advanced/passes.rst

 analysis passes or a transformation pass.
 For instance, a pass to extract all the debug information is an analysis pass since it doesn't mutate any IR node.
-A module instantiation pass is a transformation pass since it mutate the generate node to create module instantiation statement.
+A module instantiation pass is a transformation pass since it mutates the generate node to create module instantiation statement.

 Built-in Passes